Center for Materials Processing

 The Center has a close relationship with the research staff of UT-Battelle, LLC (Oak Ridge National Laboratory).
 Several UT faculty members have joint appointments as research staff at ORNL.
 Contracts from ORNL provide support for research faculty who conduct research as guest scientist/engineers at the facility.

-Due to its broad specturm of investigation, CMP's research activities require an interdisciplinary approach.
-Faculty and staff in the UT College of Engineering's Department of Materials Science and Engineering provide a great deal of support, however, participating researchers come from a variety of engineering disciplines including aerospace, biomedical, chemical, civil, computer, electrical, mechanical and nuclear engineering.
+Due to its broad spectrum of investigation, CMP's research activities require an interdisciplinary approach.
+Faculty and staff in the UT Tickle College of Engineering's Department of Materials Science and Engineering provide a great deal of support, however, participating researchers come from a variety of engineering disciplines including aerospace, biomedical, chemical, civil, computer, electrical, mechanical and nuclear engineering.
 Faculty from other UT colleges and schools are also involved in CMP research.

 The University of Tennessee invites you to join the top scientists and engineers at the Center for Materials Processing.
 Together we can develop the research and academic programs needed to address the needs of American industry in the important field of materials.
 Membership fees support graduate-level research directed by faculty in the participating department.